mjrgh/PinscapePico/ExpansionBoards/PowerDistribution/README.md

 Pinscape Pico expansion boards, but it could really be used with just about any pin cab setup, with or without an I/O board like Pinscape.

+## 120VAC vs 220/230/240VAC

+I use the term "120VAC" here to refer to the line voltage - the voltage from your wall outlet plug.
+I call it "120VAC" just to make it concrete and avoid jargon, but it makes it sound like you can *only* use the board with 120VAC plugs, which isn't true.
+What I really mean is **line voltage**, whatever that happens to be in your region.

+To be clear, the board will also work in countries with 220VAC to 240VAC outlets, which is the standard in Europe and many other parts of the world.

+The board really doesn't care what the line voltage is, because it doesn't have any transformers or other parts designed around specific voltages.
+It just routes the line voltage to the various headers.
+That lets you use any voltage, as long as it's within the upper limits for all of the parts.
+The limiting factor is the switching relay, which is rated for up to 240VAC.

 ## Danger - high voltage

-This board provides connections to the 120VAC mains inputs to the various DC power supplies.
+This board provides connections to the 120VAC (or 240VAC) wall outlet power inputs to the various DC power supplies.
 It also has a section for 48VDC power.
 Line voltage and 48VDC are both hazardous, capable of causing electric shock and fires.
-The board must be installed in the cabinet so that it's shielded from accidental contact with the operator or with loose articles, in a grounded metal enclosure (grounded to Earth ground through the AC outlet) or an insulated enclosure.
+The board must be installed in the cabinet so that it's shielded from accidental contact with the operator or contact with loose articles.
+It should have either a grounded metal enclosure (grounded to Earth ground through the AC outlet) or an insulated enclosure.
+Always unplug it from all outside power sources when doing any work on the board.

 ## Features